CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 ### Data generation

-Here are the characteristics of the simulated data,:
+Here are the characteristics of the simulated data for each of the 20 subjects:

 - the profile contains segments of 3 tissue classes, say GM, WM, and CSF, with true intensity of 50, 100, and 5 resp., see the 1st figure here under;
 - some "anatomical variability" is introduced by randomly shifting the edge of all the segments of the profile by -1, 0 or +1;
-- each "tissue segment" has quite distinct probabilities, i.e.  >94% or <5%, but we always have >1% and the total at each voxel =100%;
+- each "tissue segment" has quite distinct probabilities, i.e.  >94% or <5%, but they are always  >1% and the total at each voxel =100%;
-- the signal is constructed by summing over the 3 tissue classes the product of the tissue probability with their corresponding intensity, and adding some random noise of standard deviation 2, 2, 10 resp.;
+- the signal is constructed by summing over the 3 tissue classes the product of the tissue probability with their corresponding intensity, and adding some random noise.
+The standard deviation of noise for the GM, WM, and CSF is 2, 2, 10 resp.;
-- some randomness is also added to the tissue class profiles but we still keep >1%$ and the total at each voxel =100%, see last figure for their profile.
+- some randomness is also added to the tissue class profiles but they  still remain >1% and the total at each voxel =100%, see last figure for their profile.

 There are therefore different sources of variability: